-- Board gender diversity much progress has been made with Exco achieving 29% women representation on the board.
-Further improvement in board diversity will take place pursuant to the Board Diversity & Renewal Policy which was adopted this year in order to further improve gender and ethnic diversity on the Exco board. - Ethnic diversity since Exco's formation in 1953 by the Robbins family it has embraced ethnic diversity at all levels of the organization.
+- Board gender diversity much progress has been made with Exco achieving 29% women representation on the board in 2021.
+However, these efforts suffered a setback in 2022 with the resignation of Ms. Anne Marie Turnbull on August 31, 2022.
+Further improvement in board diversity will take place pursuant to the Board Diversity & Renewal Policy which was adopted in order to further improve gender and ethnic diversity on the Exco board. - Ethnic diversity since Exco's formation in 1952 by the Robbins family it has embraced ethnic diversity at all levels of the organization.
 This deep pool of diverse cultural talent has been key to Exco's ability to embrace global markets and expand its geographic footprint throughout central and south America as well as north Africa and Asia.
 In the year ahead Exco intends to formalize a methodology to quantify this.
-More detail with respect to Exco's diversity can be found in Exco's 2021 Sustainability Report.
+More detail with respect to Exco's diversity can be found in Exco's 2022 Sustainability Report.

 - Orientation of new directors is accomplished by: - o ensuring new directors attend various Exco plants and meet local management. - o local management attending board meetings and presenting their budgets and financial results to the board - o providing opportunities to question both senior executives and local business unit managers - o Given that Exco's directors are accomplished business executives, certified accountants or otherwise highly educated and are generally engaged in the broader business community Exco does not have a formal continuous education policy. - Last year we adopted a director equity ownership requirement to better align director financial interests with those of our shareholders.
-We require all directors to spend on the purchase of our common shares an amount equal to two times the annual board cash retainer (2 X \$50,000) within four years from the later of: a) the introduction of this requirement (July 29, 2020) or b) the election of the director.
+We require all directors to spend on the purchase of our common shares an amount equal to two times the annual board cash retainer (2 X \$60,000) within four years from the later of: a) the introduction of this requirement (July 29, 2020) or b) the election of the director.
+At the present time five directors have achieved this ownership requirement.
+Ms. McMorrow has until July 29, 2024 to fulfill her requirements.

+Director

-New director equity ownership requirement introduced
+equity ownership

+requirement

+introduced